Transfer of the Portuguese court to Brazil: Background

+The transfer

+Arrival in Brazil and first transformations

-On 22 January 1808, John and his court arrived in Salvador, Brazil.
-There, Prince John signed the "Abertura dos Portos" law which allowed commerce between Brazil and "friendly nations".
-This was particularly beneficial for Great Britain and can be seen as one of many ways Prince John found to reward the British Empire for their assistance.
+On 22 January 1808, Prince John and his court arrived in Salvador, Brazil.
+There, John signed a decree which opened Brazil's ports, allowing commerce between Brazil and "friendly nations".
+This was particularly beneficial for Great Britain and can be seen as one of many ways Prince John found to reward Britain for its assistance.
 This new law, however, broke the colonial pact that had forced Brazil to maintain direct commercial relations with Portugal only.
 This transformed the Brazilian economy, and subsequently, its demographics and society.
 Secret negotiations at London in 1807 by Portuguese ambassador Domingos António de Sousa Coutinho guaranteed British military protection in exchange for British access to Brazil's ports and to Madeira as a naval base.
-Sousa Coutinho's secret negotiations paved the way for Prince John's law to come to fruition in 1808.
-Later on, in attempts to modernize the economy and diversify the production of the colony, Dom João allowed for the establishment of manufacturing industries in 1808 through the signing of the "Alvará de Liberdade para as Indústrias".
+Sousa Coutinho's secret negotiations paved the way for John's law to come to fruition in 1808.

+On 1 April 1808, in attempts to modernize the economy and diversify the production of the colony, John allowed for the establishment of manufacturing industries through the signing of the Alvará de Liberdade para as Indústrias.
 This meant that Brazil would no longer only be an agricultural producer.
-In this decree, Dom João said that in an attempt to promote national wealth and recognize that manufacturing, industrial labor, and multiplication of labor promote means of subsistence for subjects, Brazil should heavily invest in those sectors effective immediately.
-He abolished any prohibition to industrial development; something which expanded the need for labor in the colony, along with attracting foreign investment.
+In this decree, John said that in an attempt to promote national wealth and recognize that manufacturing, industrial labor, and multiplication of labor promote means of subsistence for subjects, Brazil should heavily invest in those sectors effective immediately.
+He abolished any prohibition to industrial development; which expanded the need for labor in the colony, along with attracting foreign investment.

-When the Portuguese court arrived in Rio de Janeiro on 7 March 1808, Brazil was very sparsely populated, with a little over 3 million inhabitants.
-Around one-third of the colony's population consisted of enslaved peoples, most having been captured and shipped from Africa.
-The indigenous population at the time was of around 800,000 people, having been dramatically reduced and isolated during the first 300 years of exploration and colonization.
-Population density was concentrated along the Atlantic coastline.
-Rio de Janeiro, around the start of the 19th century, was experiencing a sizeable population boom.
-Over the 18th century, the population had increased tenfold due to the discovery of gold and diamonds and the migration of 800,000 individuals that ensued.
-In addition, it is estimated that 2 million enslaved Africans were brought to Brazil to work in mines and power the sugar industry.
-Brazilians were illiterate, poor, and lacking several basic needs, including medical care and public health services.
-Only 2.5% of free men were literate.
-These changes made the city crammed, the population was displeased, and rudimentary colonial administrations were not enough to ensure progress.